Welcome to the Complete Safe Buying Guide.

 Safe locks come in many different forms and many different security levels.
-I group safe locks into 3 categories.
+Safe locks can be grouped into 3 categories.

 All three of these safe locks can offer the security you need on your safe.
 All the safe locks have high end models and low end models.
 Find out more about safe locks at our safe lock page.

 Next you must decide what size safe you need.
 Most people come to this decision by the amount of space they have to place the safe into and/or by the weight of the safe and whether or not they have the ability to place the safe in the desired location.

 Most moving companies, rigging companies, locksmiths and safe companies will be happy to move a safe of almost any weight into your home or business for a fee which varies by location.
 There can often be regret over not paying a small additional amount for the next larger model.
 Most people find many more items to place inside their safe after they begin to utilize the safe.
 A safe can be upgraded to the next size for a very small percentage of the safe price.
 Most models can be upgraded for between $20 and $100 additional depending on the safe you are looking at.